overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 ## updateExtension(callback)
 #### Version added: 0.133

-> Tries to download an update for the calling extension.
+> Attempts to download an update for the calling extension.

 This function allows apps to check and perform an update without having to wait for Overwolf to do so automatically.